MahadevVasista/Mycode/Syllabus-for-2-Day-Workshop.md

 ## About the Course

-This 2-Day course, designed for developers and data scientists, will ramp up the attendee very quickly on Microsoft's powerful machine learning algorithm APIs as a part of Cognitive Services and chat bot development tools as part of the Bot Framework.
-These tools will be called out separately as independent and innovative tools-of-the-trade, as well as a big part of the course focusing on the power of combining these tools to create intelligent chat bots (think instant messaging a picture to get an intelligent caption or annotating conversations based on key phrases).
-This course will help attendees decide if and how they want to make a chat bot to solve a repetitive task or clever scenario they have encountered.
-User experience will be heavily emphasized to create the best bot experiences.
-Components will be laid out for the attendee so that in the end they will have a working, published bot or many.
+This 2-Day course, designed for developers and data scientists.
+This course will ramp up the attendee quickly on the Microsoft Bot Framework as a development tool/portal and the Cognitive Services APIs for intelligence, linking the two in the creation of an intelligent chat bot for conversational platforms.
+Thoughtful design, much like in Data Science, as well as and user experience will be emphasized to create the best bot experiences.

+Instructor:  Micheleen Harris (michhar<at>microsoft<dot>com)

 ## Prerequisites